hecknt/heccraft.com/content/2022/digital-footprint.md

+---
+title: How your name can get you screwed over
+date: 2022-05-18
+author: Hec
+---

 # How your name can get you screwed over
 Recently, I had an experience where someone looked at my minecraft account to find this blog and eventually send me an email to confirm if I was the person they were looking for, and that gave me the idea to write this blog.